 The intent of the Edison Athletic Department is to facilitate and enrich the education and personal growth of its students through their participation in competitive CIF athletics.
 We are committed to the welfare of student-athletes and staff, and advocate an environment that promotes excellence in athletic and academic performance, sportsmanship, diversity, and gender equality.

-For Parents: Player donations are accepted at anytime by checks mailed to our EHS Softball Boosters address below.
+Player donations are accepted at anytime by mailing a check to our EHS Softball Boosters address below.

 Edison Softball Boosters